Sour3312/Learn-Node-JS/readme.md

 ## Core Concepts

 1. **NPM (Node Package Manager)**: A tool for managing packages and dependencies in Node.js applications.
-2. **Package.json**: A file that holds metadata about the project, including dependencies, scripts, and configurations.
+2. **Package.json**: A file that holds metadata about the project, including dependencies, scripts and configurations.
 3. **Node_modules**: The directory where all project dependencies are stored.
 4. **Single/Multi-threading**: Node.js is single-threaded but can handle concurrent operations using its event loop and non-blocking I/O model.
 5. **Browser vs Node**: While both run JavaScript, Node.js provides server-side capabilities and doesn't include browser-specific APIs like `window` or `document`.